-6.5.1 National Drug File -- Reference Terminology
+6.5.1 Medication Reference Terminology

-The Veterans Administration's Medication Reference Terminology (MED-RT)47 should be used to identify the pharmacologic class(es) of all active investigational substances that are used in a study (either clinical or nonclinical).
-This information should be provided in the SDTM TS domain.
-The information should be provided as one or more records in TS, where TSPARM=PCLAS.
+The Veterans Administration's Medication Reference Terminology (MED-RT)50 should be used to identify the pharmacologic class(es) of all active investigational substances that are used in a study (either clinical or nonclinical).
+This information should be provided in the SDTM TS domain when a full TS is indicated.
+The information should be provided as one or more records in TS, where TSPARMCD= PCLAS.